groovy-training-logicmonitor/lab04/README.md

 Remember, the best algorithm is an algorithm that takes constant time.
 In other words, the best solution takes the same amount of time regardless of whether you have 1 item in the collection or a billion.

+## Step 2.
+Nothing

+Forgot to put something here.
+So, because I'm lazy, skip to step 3.

 ## Step 3.
 Arrays and Lists

 For this lab exercise you will not write very much code, but you will run some code.